 Also think about style in terms of fabric.
 Solids tend to be more conservative while patterns can have a more modern, casual feel.
 Take this gingham check shirt, for example.
 It has a traditional button-down style mixed with a modern checkered pattern for a fresh approach to employee uniforms.

-Here’s another fresh take: The ombre print polo.
+Here's another fresh take: The ombre print polo.
 It features a unique sea-to-sky print design that blends grey melange with storm (or white with ocean, not shown), taking a conventional polo shirt and giving it modern flair.
 Plus it has UV, antimicrobial and moisture-wicking properties.
-This is not your father’s polo shirt (but it does come in men’s sizes, too).
+This is not your father's polo shirt (but it does come in men's sizes, too).
+If you like it, contact us for details.

 There are so many branded apparel options for creating an employee uniform program today.
 No matter your brand's personality, there are garments available to fit your company's aesthetic perfectly.